danstuff/servup/README.md

-# Servup - Open-source media casting software
+# Servup - open-source media casting software
+A lightweight Node.JS app and browser extension setup that allows you to right-click and send a web video to a local linux server.
+Works best with YouTube.

 ## Requirements
  - A client that has Google Chrome, Chromium, or Firefox installed.
  - A linux server that has: